akeneo/pim-api-docs/content/concepts/asset-manager.md

 #### Scale

-With the `scale` type, you can resize image while keeping the width/height proportions.
+With the `scale` type, you can resize images while keeping the width/height proportions.

 There are 3 available parameters for this operation.